onewithhammer/web-driver-io-tutorial/README.md

 $ export SAUCE_ACCESS_KEY=[your saucelabs access key]
 ```

-Run grunt with default config file (mocha as framework & grunt as runner):<br>
+Run grunt with default config file - Gruntfile.js using mocha as framework & grunt as runner.
+The config file will run a few test files against saucelabs with different OS/browser combinations.

 ```
 $ grunt [task-name]